Xananax/apido/README.md

 ## Argument

-A minimal argument needs at least a property `name`:
+A minimal parameter needs at least a property `name`:

 ```js
 var arg = {name:'id'}